 In 1998, a comparative study was conducted of various sample collection methods at the Field's Point and Bucklin Point effluents.
-The U.S. EPA determined that one of the greatest difficulties in measuring pollutants, particularly trace metals, is avoiding sample contamination during collection, transport and analysis.
-In response, the U.S. EPA developed a 1600-Series Methods Guidance for "Ultra-Clean" sampling for trace metals analysis.
+The U.S. EPA determined that one of the greatest difficulties in measuring pollutants, particularly trace metals, is avoiding sample contamination during collection, transport, and analysis.
+In response, the U.S. EPA developed the 1600-Series Methods Guidance for "Ultra-Clean" sampling and analysis of trace metals.
 The NBC comparative study was conducted to determine the level of "cleanliness" necessary for routine effluent sampling and the level of background contamination which may be present with existing sampling methods.
 The study concluded that improved sampling techniques reduce background sampling contamination and certain trace metal levels in the effluent.
-As of January 1, 2000, all WWTF sampling is performed with methods outlined in US-EPA Method 1669 - Sampling Ambient Water for Trace Metals at EPA Water Quality Criteria Levels.
-As laboratory detection limits continue to be lowered, EMDA is continuing to evaluate its sample collection and handling procedures to ensure that contamination will not significantly affect the data results.
-EMDA is following an ultra-clean sampling methodology developed by Hampton Roads Sanitation District of Virginia in a three year AMSA mercury study begun in 2003.
-This methodology uses sample bottles, tubing, and pumps that allow sample collection and transfer without opening bottle tops, a potential source of contamination.
-Experience gained in this study will help EMDA determine the best way to continue to improve the performance based clean sampling methods.
+As of January 1, 2000, all treatment facility sampling is performed with methods outlined in US-EPA Method 1669 - Sampling Ambient Water for Trace Metals at EPA Water Quality Criteria Levels.
+As laboratory detection limits continue to be lowered, EMDA is constantly evaluating its sample collection and handling procedures to ensure that contamination will not significantly affect the data results.
+EMDA is continuing its adherence to ultra-clean sampling methodology developed by Hampton Roads Sanitation District of Virginia via participation in a three year AMSA mercury study begun in 2003.
+This methodology uses sample bottles, tubing, and pumps that allow sample collection and transfer without opening bottle tops, eliminating many potential sources of contamination.
+The experience gained in this study will assist EMDA in determining the best ways to improve the performance based clean sampling methods.
+Results from these samples have helped EMDA, in conjunction with the Laboratory, determine the steps needed to continue to improve detection limits.

-Chain of Custody forms are used to document sample collection, storage and transfer as part of the NBC Quality Assurance/Quality Control program.
-Equipment and field blanks are also routinely collected, analyzed and evaluated to monitor the success of the clean sampling techniques.
+Chain of Custody forms are used to document sample collection, storage, and transfer as part of the NBC Quality Assurance/Quality Control program.
+Equipment and field blanks are also routinely collected, analyzed, and evaluated to monitor the success of the clean sampling techniques.
 Improvements to laboratory instrumentation and clean procedures are helping to reduce analytical detection limits and contamination from sample handling.
-Reductions in trace metal loading to the WWTFs are a result of improved environmental practices by industry, better regulatory oversight, extensive user education programs, and improved collection and analysis methods.
+Reductions in trace metal loading to the treatment facilities are a result of improved environmental practices by industry, better regulatory oversight, extensive user education programs, and improved collection and analytical methods.

-Sampling Improvements at the Field's Point Wastewater Treatment Facility
+Sampling Improvements Common to Both the Field's Point and Bucklin Point Wastewater Treatment Facilities